dbrgn/tangible/README.rst

 **WARNING: Project is still under initial development.
 Git history may be changed and force-pushed at any time.**

 Tangible is a Python library to convert data into tangible 3D models.
 It generates code for different backends like OpenSCAD or ImplicitSCAD.
+It is inspired by projects like OpenSCAD and d3.js.

+The difference from Projects like SolidPython is that Tangible is a modular system with an intermediate representation of objects that is capable of generating code for different backends, not just OpenSCAD.
+Additionally, its main focus is not general CAD, but printable 3D visualization of data.

 The workflow is as follows::